 We’re big Game of Thrones fans (ugh, even after that horrible ending), and we were very excited to visit Meereen.
 Game of Thrones fans will find the trip to Klis Fortress worth it, in fact, we thought it was the top of our list of things to do in Split with kids.

 After the amazing hiking we did on Hvar with kids, we knew we wanted to do more hiking in Croatia.
-This hike from Korčula to Kocje with our two small kids ended up being one of the best on our Eastern Europe trip!
+We got the opportunity while spending two days on Korcula with kids.
+This hike with kids from Korcula to Kocje ended up being one of the best on our Eastern Europe trip!

-To be honest, we came to Korcula with kids mainly because it was easy getting to Korcula by ferry.
-It was a convenient ferry stop between our 2 days on Hvar with kids and our final Croatia stop where we spent 2 days in Dubrovnik with kids.
+To be honest, we came to Korcula with kids mainly because it was easy getting to Korcula from Hvar.
+In addition, the Hvar to Korcula ferry was a convenient stop between our 2 days on Hvar with kids and our final Croatia stop where we spent 2 days in Dubrovnik with kids.

 Visiting Croatia with kids?
 You’ll find plenty of things to do in Split with kids!
 Split is Croatia’s second largest city and is the perfect spot to enjoy some beach time while immersing yourself in some ancient history.